Pmyl/pmyl.github.io/content/20250413_type_level_programming.md

 impl<const DATA: usize, Next: List> List for Node<DATA, Next> {}
 ```
 {% admonition(type="info") %}
-`List` is an empty trait because where we're going we don't need functions.
+`List` is an empty trait for good reasons.
+Functions?
+Where we're going, we don't need functions.
 {% end %}

 So... how do we declare a singly linked list, for example `[1] -> [2] -> [3]`?
 Easy!